Accident at Work Claim

 Workplace accidents can have life-changing effects, both physically and emotionally.
 After a serious injury and a long recovery journey, our client, Mr Griggs, was able to secure a £50,000 settlement towards rehabilitation and to cover loss of income, with the support of our accident at work claims team.

-Navigating a personal injury claim after a workplace accident may seem overwhelming, especially when you're dealing with the aftermath of an injury.
-At Switalskis, our team is here to provide you with the guidance and support you need throughout the claims process.
+Making a personal injury claim after a workplace accident may seem overwhelming, especially when you're dealing with the aftermath of an injury.
+At Switalskis, our workplace injury solicitors are here to provide you with the guidance and support you need throughout the claims process.

 Here's a step-by-step breakdown of how making a workplace accident claim typically works: